 Deficiency Judgments in Hawaii

 When a home is sold in foreclosure, it sometimes does not bring in enough money to cover what the borrower actually owed.
-In these cases, it is often possible for the lender to get what is called a deficiency judgement against the borrower to make them pay the remaining balance.
+In these cases, it is often possible for the lender to get what is called a deficiency judgment against the borrower to make them pay the remaining balance.
 In Hawaii, deficiency judgments are allowed in judicial foreclosures but if the lender pursues a non-judicial foreclosure and the property is residential and owner-occupied, then the lender cannot get a deficiency unless the home loan is secured by property other than the home.
 Haw.
 Rev. Stat. § 667-38.

 Deed in Lieu of Foreclosure